How Will Fewer VR Counselors Affect Deaf People Across the US?

 There are fewer and fewer specialized positions for rehabilitation counselors for the deaf, and only around 2% of current VR counselors are deaf (American Community Survey, 2022).
 Many of those deaf VR counselors have recently retired, or are near retirement age.
 There is a national shortage of VR counselors who are qualified to work with deaf people.
 This is a problem because deaf people benefit from working with qualified and experienced professionals who have deep knowledge and familiarity with deaf communities.
 Many VR statewide needs assessments have identified a need to hire more VR counselors and psychologists with expertise in working with deaf and deafblind people, and to increase outreach with deaf communities (e.g., Iowa, Ohio, Texas).

 The national shortage of VR counselors with the necessary expertise to work with deaf people may be making an impact on the quality of services provided.
 Deaf people have to wait a longer period of time to get services, and deaf young people do not get enough pre-employment transition services.
 Some deaf people may be underserved, such as deafblind consumers, who may be more likely to be placed in unpaid employment (Cmar & McDonnall, 2019).
-White deaf people also get more services than Black, Indigenous, or Latinx deaf people (Palmer et al., 2020; Cuevas et al., 2021).
+White deaf people also get more services than Black, Indigenous, or Latine deaf people (Palmer et al., 2020; Cuevas et al., 2021).

 How Can You Help?